Facets of Random Symmetric Edge Polytopes, Degree Sequences, and Clustering: Discussion

 \section{Discussion}

-It is quite complicated to understand the facet structure of \(\PG\) for a random graph generated by any of the models we have considered in this work.
-As an example of a theoretical result in a simple case, before our final discussion we include the following case study.
+It is extremely challenging to understand the facet structure of \(\PG\) for a random graph generated by any of the models we have considered in this work.
+We will discuss an example of a toy theoretical result in this direction prior to our final discussion.